kir-r/spring-petclinic/readme.md

 ## In case you find a bug/suggested improvement for Spring Petclinic
 Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues

+##WebSockets
+To use WebSocket use browser WebSocket Client extension.
+Start the app, start browser client and use the address: ws://localhost:8080/name

 ## Database configuration